 Our employees are obliged to participate on trainings on Dodd-Frank Act.

-As Germany has signed several international agreements with other countries worldwide and has therefore also implemented according national laws, UniCredit Bank AG as financial institution is participating in the international exchange of tax data.
+As Germany has signed several international agreements with other countries worldwide and has therefore also implemented according national laws, UniCredit Bank GmbH as financial institution is participating in the international exchange of tax data.

 Thus, our Compliance monitors on a global level, if the Bank is obeying all determined requirements.
 This includes the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS, also called AEOI).